-Grants and prizes
+Grants, awards and prizes

 The British Geriatrics Society administers a number of grants, prizes and awards with a view to encouraging high quality research and furthering the professional development of professionals with an interest in older people’s healthcare.

-The BGS has made grants available to encourage medics and healthcare professionals with limited study budgets to have access to educational opportunities for many years.
+The BGS has made these available to encourage medics and healthcare professionals with limited study budgets to have access to educational opportunities for many years.
+We have recently reviewed our grants, awards and prizes, and simplified the process of applying.
+The current grants outlined below.

 Our grants and prizes